 Changing to a new doctor is often stressful, but for an elder who is set in their ways, seeing an unfamiliar physician can be extremely unsettling.
-It is important since the right doctor can make all the difference in managing the myriad health problems elderly people often have.
-It is important to find one with interest in treating older adults--a geriatric doctor, an MD with a specialty in geriatrics, is best.
+It is an important decision since the right doctor can make all the difference in managing the many issues of aging.
+It is preferable to find one with interest in treating older adults--a geriatric doctor, an MD with a specialty in geriatrics, is best.
 Bottom line: a physician with a heart for seniors.

 If your aging parent is experiencing memory loss and needs to be evaluated by a dementia specialist but refuses to go, ask their primary care physician to rave about the new doctor saying how much he/she has helped so many of his other patients over the years.
 Clue the primary care doctor in to say something like, "Dr. Smith has helped so many of my patients with their memory problems (never use ‘Alzheimer's' or ‘dementia'), but she has such a long waiting list that I don't know if I can get you in.
 I'll get your records over to her office and then when you are in that area, go in and put your name on the waiting list, as you have to do that in person.
 I think it's probably a six month or longer waiting list because she's so good."